avadhoot7004/web-development/README.md

 - This included revising basics of JS and trying out the newly learnt CSS concepts.
 - Navigate to the task [here](flexboxGrid/).

+This session provided understanding of the flexbox model, grid layouts and basic JavaScript concepts.

 ## Day 5
 **08-01-2025**
 - On **Day 5** of the training, the focus was on learning **JavaScript concepts** such as variables, scope, operators, strings, and objects.
 Additionally, **Bootstrap** was introduced for quickly styling and structuring web pages.